Best Biking Trails Near Gaylord, Michigan

 Length: 11 miles

 This recently completed trail extension runs from Gaylord to Waters, with lovely views of Otsego Lake.
-Cool off with a quick dip at Wah Wah Soo‘s public access site or the impressive Otsego Lake State Park.
-Along with stunning lakeside scenery, some of our favorite local restaurants are accessible along this pathway, including Porter Haus, Bennethum’s and the newly opened Belle Iron Grille.
-Once you’ve reached Waters, the Keg Bar serves up tasty dishes and cold beverages.
+Cool off with a quick dip at Wah Wah Soo‘s public access site or relax along the expansive strip of sand at the Otsego Lake State Park.
+Along with stunning lakeside scenery, some of our favorite local restaurants are accessible along this pathway, including Porter Haus, Bennethum’s and Belle Iron Grille.
+Once you’ve reached Waters, the Keg Bar serves up tasty dishes and cold beverages, too.

 Vanderbilt to Wolverine: